Theia-Scientific/tspng/README.md

 Theia web application.
 These files have data embedded in the PNG, and this package unpacks and makes the data readily usable.

+## Quick Start

+1. Import function to python script.

+from extraction import *

+2. Use function to extract image data.

+extract(PATH_TO_DATA)

 ## Getting Started

 1. Clone this repository.